-Native American Genealogy Premium Collection Product Details:
+Native American Genealogy Premium Collection

-|A web seminar download, three video downloads and two digital downloads
+|A web seminar download, three video downloads, and two digital downloads

 |Was $121.96 – Now $49.99 (saving $71.97 – save 59%)

 |Free shipping within the US!

-But buying this complete collection that contains a wbe seminar download, together with video and digital downloads altogether can give you a 59% saving.
+But buying this complete collection that contains a web seminar download, together with video and digital downloads altogether can give you a 59% saving.

-Sure does sound tempting doesn’t it?
+Sure does sound tempting, doesn’t it?

 Well keep reading and I will show you how you can benefit from this aid.

 A Brief History Of Native Americans

-This was brought of by the European explorers and has the natives had no immunity to the disease they unfortunately died.
+This was brought by the European explorers and as the natives had no immunity to the disease they unfortunately died.

 President George Washington and Henry Knox wanted to “civilize” the Native Americans and assimilate them as U.S. citizens.

 War was also raised between the different groups and there was rising tension between them.

 By 1830 the Indian Removal Act was passed which allowed the government to relocate Native Americans from their lands to a new area just west of the Mississippi River.

-This resulted in a number of Indian Wars.
+This resulted in several Indian Wars.
 There were many during the 1890s and also into the 19th Century.

 Treaties were subsequently signed between both parties.
 The U.S. wanted the Natives to adopt the practices of farming.

 By 1924 any Native American who was not already a U.S. citizen was granted citizenship.
-Today indigenous languages are being preserved as there is a great importance being placed on one’s past.
+Today indigenous languages are being preserved as there is great importance being placed on one’s past.